How many of us have got into the trap of encountering fake news on Twitter and abiding by it, considering it to be true?

-Having the right information is the basic right of any person and Twitter’s job is to keep people updated about the happenings taking place all around the world.
+Having the right information is the basic right of any person, and Twitter’s job is to keep people updated about the happenings happening worldwide.
 But are you sure about the credibility of the news?
-As nowadays the news which is fake spreads faster than the true one.
+As nowadays, the news which is fake spreads faster than true one.

 It has become difficult for people to distinguish between fake and real news on Twitter.
-Researchers have found that fake story has more chances to go viral than the true one.
+Researchers have found that a fake story has more chance to go viral than a true one as fake news posters use social media scheduler to post news.
 Fake news receives 70 percent more retweets than real news.

 Twitter is an application for people to share their opinions regarding certain aspects of a global platform.
-But they themselves are unaware that the news which they are sharing or the news which they think is true might be a Fake News.
+But they themselves are unaware that the news they are sharing or the news that they think is true might be Fake News.